KarpachMarko/Watcharr/ATTRIBUTION.md

 Look at our [package.json](./package.json) for the packages we directly use.

+- [Penpot](https://github.com/penpot/penpot) For initial UI design and creating the logo.

 ## Server

 Look at our [go.mod](./server/go.mod) for the packages we use.